A Musical by Ada de Luque

 Ahoy maties!

-A ravishing musical about pirates, villains, heroes, racial prejudice and injustice, forbidden love, and the courage to fight for love, to stand for goodness and love instead of evil and fear, and all wrapped up in beautiful music, singing, dancing, adventure… and fun!
+A ravishing musical about pirates, forbidden love, good or evil, love or prejudice… which will prevail?
+All wrapped up in beautiful music, singing, dancing, adventure… and fun!

 Reviewed by S. Ricco